tuxedolabsorg/mplib/examples/plankclimbers/README.md

 ## mplib
 Plank Climbers only needs to utilize parts of `mplib`.

-`mplib` components used in this game mode:
+`mplib` modules used in this game mode:
  - **util**

     We want our players to spawn (and respawn) at a random point in the world.
 We can achieve this by calling `utilGenerateSpawnPoints(20)` which generates 20 random spawn transforms for us.
 We will pass these to `spawnSetSpawnTransforms` to make the `spawn` module use these points.
 We could also use these 20 random transforms for other purposes.